Documentation

 Scribe Tools restores basic access to these settings via the Text Direction tool.

-Within the text direction report, changes can be made to text order in the following ways:
+Within the text direction report, changes can be made to text order in these ways:

 • This Paragraph: Paragraph LTR: The default paragraph direction for English and similar languages.
 Use when the overall context of the paragraph is English.